FakET: Simulating Cryo-Electron Tomograms with Neural Style Transfer: Discussion

-In this paper, we proposed {\sc faket}, a~method for simulating the forward operator of an electron microscope based on additive noise and Neural Style Transfer.
-The proposed method can be used for generating synthetic cryo-electron tilt-series which can be used to train deep neural networks to solve tasks such as particle localization and (much more challenging) particle classification.
-The field of cryo-electron tomography currently suffers from the lack of sufficient amounts of annotated data, and the proposed method aims to solve this problem. {\sc faket} is a~surrogate model that mimics the behavior of the physics-based TEM simulator SHREC, while being drastically less computationally expensive, both in terms of time and memory.
-It accelerates the data generation process by a~factor of 750 while using 33 times less memory, making the generation of thousands of tilt-series feasible.
-Moreover, it is capable of simulating large tilt-series, which are common in experimental environments.
-For example, we generated a $61\times3500\times3500$ tilt-series on a single \emph{NVIDIA A100 40GB SXM4} GPU in less than 10 minutes.
-It also does not require any calibration protocol, it does not need to be retrained to be used on new data, nor does it require labeled reference data.
+In this paper, we proposed {\sc faket}, a~fast and scalable data-driven method for simulating the~forward operator of~any electron microscope based on~additive noise and Neural Style Transfer.
+The~proposed method can be used for generating synthetic cryo-electron micrographs or tilt-series that closely approximate the quality of reference TEM data, at a~computational cost only marginally higher than that of simply adding Gaussian noise.
+The data can be used to~train deep neural networks to~solve tasks such as particle localization and (much more challenging) particle classification.
+The~field of~cryo-electron tomography currently suffers from the~lack of~sufficient amounts of~annotated data, and the~proposed method aims to~solve this problem.

+In this study, we evaluated {\sc faket} as a~surrogate model that mimics the~behavior of~the~physics-based TEM simulator SHREC, while being drastically less computationally expensive, both in~terms of~time and memory.
+It accelerates the~data generation process by a~factor of~750 while using 33 times less memory, making the~generation of~thousands of~tilt-series feasible.
+Moreover, it is capable of~simulating large tilt-series, which are common in~experimental environments.
+For example, we generated a~$61\times3500\times3500$ tilt-series on~a~single \emph{NVIDIA A100 40GB SXM4} GPU in~less than 10 minutes.
+It also does not require any calibration protocol, it does not need to~be retrained to~be used on~new data, nor does it require labeled reference data.
+The~method is open source, and the~experiments are reproducible.

-The quality of our approximations was evaluated using the DeepFinder network, which emerged from the SHREC challenge as one of the most successful.
-The results showed that the performance of models trained using our approximations is on par with the {\sc benchmark} method on localization task and reached 92\,\% of its performance on classification task while significantly outperforming standard template matching algorithms.
-This advance makes it possible to train particle localization and classification networks from scratch, or to pre-train networks that are later fine-tuned using manually labelled experimental data.
-The method is open source, and the experiments are reproducible.
+The quality of~our approximations was evaluated using the~DeepFinder network, which emerged from the~SHREC challenge as one of~the~most successful.
+The~results showed that the~performance of~models trained using our approximations is on~par with the~{\sc benchmark} method on~localization task and reached 92\,\% of~its performance on~classification task while significantly outperforming standard template matching algorithms.
+When further fine-tuned using a~portion of~{\sc benchmark} data, the~classification performance was improved to~97\,\%.